Eastern Namibia - a savannah with acacias and wild animals

 Sofia - Windhoek

-Meeting at the airport and catching a flight to Windhoek.
+Meet at the airport and catch a flight towards Windhoek.
 Bring along your adventurous spirit, passport, and smiles.

 Day 2